 - Attitude changes manifest slowly.
 So there is time to plan and evolve.

-- Internal changes – Changes in corporate priorities can influence your brand portfolio and the need to adopt a new position.
+- Internal changes within your business – Changes in corporate priorities can influence your brand portfolio and the need to adopt a new position.
 Acquisition of other assets and products could also come into play.

 There are two principles to follow: if it ain’t broke, don’t fix it, coupled with, do nothing and nothing will change.
 While this may seem obvious, the first step in making a change is to diagnose the real issues accurately.
-A effective diagnosis is always based on data and evidence – data and the evidence comes from what those in the market (the people who buy) say and do, and is tailored to a business’s specific situation.
+An effective diagnosis is always based on data and evidence – which comes from what those in the market (the people who buy) say and do.

-Whatever the reason behind making a change, there are straight-forward steps to evaluating the issues formulating the plan to move the brand forward.
+Whatever the reason behind making a change, there are straightforward steps to evaluating the issues and formulating the plan to move the brand forward.
 Humans have a tremendous desire for predictability.
-We can use that to our advantage.
+We can use that to your advantage.

 Positioning is just one part of a giant 3D marketing puzzle.
-It’s complex.
-Talk with us and let us guide you on how to fit the pieces together to create a true competitive advantage.
+Talk with us about your goals and how we can partner with you.
+AMBA partners with a range of clients across geographies and industries who trust us for insights and advice.
+Together we can help you create a true competitive advantage.